e94canales/react-bubbles/README.md

 Build a login form to authenticate your users.

-- [ ] Construct an AXIOS request to retrieve a token from the server.
+- [ x] Construct an AXIOS request to retrieve a token from the server.
 You'll use this token to interact with the API
-- [ ] Save the token to localStorage
+- [ x] Save the token to localStorage
-- [ ] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
+- [ x] Build a `axiosWithAuth` module to create an instance of axios with the authentication header
-- [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component
+- [ x] Build a `PrivateRoute` component and use it to protect a route that renders the `BubblesPage` component

 ### Stage 2 - Consuming the API

-- [ ] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
+- [ x] When `BubblePages` renders, make a GET request to fetch the color data for your bubbles.
-- [ ] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
+- [ x] In `ColorList.js`, complete the `saveEdit` and `deleteColor` functions to make AJAX requests to the API to edit/delete data
-- [ ] Watch and enjoy as your app responds to updates in the data.
+- [ x] Watch and enjoy as your app responds to updates in the data.
 Check out `Bubbles.js` to see how this is built.

 ### API Documentation